 These customizations can differ based on the security roles of logged in users.

 See below for some common customization examples.

-You can edit how entities are displayed and ordered upon logging into the mobile app.
-For instance, as seen in the screenshot below, mobile administrators can move "Time Off Requests" to the top of the list, or remove it from the screen completely.
+You can edit how entities are displayed and ordered upon signing into the mobile app.
+For instance, as seen in the screenshot below, mobile administrators can move Time-Off Requests to the top of the list, or remove it from the screen completely.

 After selecting an entity, you can decide how records are displayed.
 For instance, as in the account view below, mobile administrators can customize the fields displayed and the position, how the view is sorted, size and color of fonts.

 Fields and forms

 After selecting a record in the view, edit the forms and fields.
 For instance, in the Account form below, mobile administrators can edit which fields are displayed and the order, actions available such as triggering phone/email, and whether related records can be accessed from the form.

 Now that we've looked at a few of the common display customizations, let's take a look at how you can configure the app to work in ways that suit your business and security needs.